-Trinity River below Douglas City
+Trinity River from Lewiston to Junction City

-To reach put-in from there, return uphill to Weaverville and downhill to the Douglas City turnoff.
+Steel Bridge BLM campground is west, at the end of Steel Bridge Rd.
+Douglas City BLM campground is over a hill on Steiner Flat Rd.
+East of the wide bridge, take the Douglas City turnoff.
 Just past the general store and a motel, turn right onto an unmarked paved road.
 Soon, take the left fork, not the right fork to the local school.
 At the top of the first hill, turn left and descend steeply to the BLM campground.
 The best river access is at the downstream end of the campground.

 Map of Rivers